Cotalker/documentation/blog/2021-10-02-notes-tool.md

 </div>
 <div className="card__body">

-Easily create notes to share and edit in real-time among other users within the Cotalker environment.
+Easily create notes that you can share and edit in real-time with other users on the Cotalker platform.
 With  Notes, users can collaborate with all sorts of information to build your company's knowledge base.
 The Notes tool uses [markdown syntax](/docs/documentation/client/notes_markdown) to help you focus on writing the text and forget about formatting.
-Notes can be incorporated into tasks, shared through hyperlinks, the Notes dashboard, and even surveys.
+Notes can be incorporated into tasks, shared through hyperlinks, managed in the Notes dashboard, and submitted through surveys.
+Furthermore, notes associated with tasks are included in search queries, making your shared knowledge accessible to all users within the Cotalker platform.

 </div>
 <div className="card__footer text-center align-padding-center">